curobo.rollout.cost.zero_cost module

 )

-Register a pre-hook for the load_state_dict method.
+Register a pre-hook for the state_dict method.

-These hooks will be called with arguments: self, prefix, and keep_vars before calling state_dict on self.
 The registered hooks can be used to perform pre-processing before the state_dict call is made.

 requires_grad_(